 With heart disease and stroke being a major community health issue in Onslow County, we wanted to raise awareness about this deadly disease.
-We teamed up with the Jacksonville Daily News to create a Heart Healthy Guide to help get you on the right track so you can thrive on.
+We teamed up with the Jacksonville Daily News to create a Heart Healthy Guide to help get you on the right track.
 Click here to download.

 A: Onslow County is considered to be on the belt buckle of the United States’ Stroke Belt.
 The Stroke Belt is an area with high rates of hypertension, cardiovascular disease, obesity, and diabetes – factors that put this population at significant risk for stroke.
 The highest hospitalization and death rates of stroke patients are in the coastal region of North Carolina, which includes Onslow County.